 Bonsai shape may vary from shown.
 Care information included.
+Bonsai pot may vary depending on availability.
+Pink color may vary slightly from photo.

 |The success of your bonsai depends on a variety of factors, most notably watering and light.
 Below are some species specific guidelines to follow that will help ensure that your bonsai will stay healthy and happy. |